nativefier/nativefier/docs/api.md

 nativefier <your-geolocation-enabled-website> --win32metadata '{"ProductName": "Your Product Name", "InternalName", "Your Internal Name", "FileDescription": "Your File Description"}'
 ```

-#### [disable-old-build-warning-yesiknowitisinsecure]

-Disables the warning shown when opening a Nativefier app made a long time ago, using an old and probably insecure Electron.
-Nativefier uses the Chrome browser (through Electron), and remaining on an old version is A. performance sub-optimal and B. dangerous.

-However, there are legitimate use cases to disable such a warning.
-For example, if you are using Nativefier to ship a kiosk app exposing an internal site (over which you have control).
-Under those circumstances, it is reasonable to disable this warning that you definitely don't want end-users to see.

 ##### Programmatic API

 _Object_